THE DAWN DEPRESSION Treatment RETREAT IN THAILAND

 At The Dawn, we have a very high staff-to-client ratio, so you’ll receive plenty of personal attention from counsellors who know you, know your story and care about your success.
 Unlike larger facilities for depression where the impersonal feel can compound social anxiety, our small therapy groups mean you’ll have an easier time getting to know your peers and opening up about your experiences.
 You’ll be surprised by how much you have in common with others in the programme, and by learning from others’ stories, you’ll come to realise that you’re not alone in what you’re going through.

-Inpatient Depression Rehab: A Clear Path to Wellness
+Inpatient Depression Therapy Facility: A Clear Path to Wellness

 At a residential retreat for depression, you’ll work through a focused programme that’s personalised to your needs, designed to comprehensively address your depression symptoms as well as its underlying cause.
 And you’ll be surrounded by compassionate, supportive counsellors and peers the whole way through.